-PGE utilizes its generating resources, as well as wholesale power purchases from third parties to meet the needs of its retail customers.
+PGE utilizes its generating resources, as well as wholesale power purchases from third parties, to meet the needs of its retail customers.
 The volume of electricity the Company generates is dependent upon, among other factors, the capacity and availability of its generating resources and the price and availability of wholesale power and natural gas.
 As part of its power supply operations, the Company enters into short- and long-term power and fuel purchase and sale agreements.
 PGE executes economic dispatch decisions concerning its own generation and participates in the wholesale market in an effort to obtain reasonably-priced power for its retail customers, manage risk, and administer its long-term wholesale contracts.
-The Company also performs portfolio management and wholesale market sales services for third parties in the region.
+The Company also performs portfolio management and wholesale market sales services for third parties in the region and purchases and sells environmental credits in the wholesale marketplace.
 In addition, the Company encourages energy efficiency measures to help meet its energy requirements and promotes the use of various demand side management products to reduce load during peak time usage.